feathersjs/docs/api/authentication/server.md

   passReqToCallback: true, // whether the request object should be passed to the strategies `verify` function
   session: false, // whether to use sessions
   cookie: {
-    enabled: false, // whether the cookie should be enabled
+    enabled: false, // whether cookie creation is enabled
     name: 'feathers-jwt', // the cookie name
-    httpOnly: false, // whether the cookie should not be available to client side JavaScript
+    httpOnly: false, // when enabled, prevents the client from reading the cookie.
     secure: true // whether cookies should only be available over HTTPS },
   jwt: {